maxmcd/blog/content/posts/ai-is-not-other-people.md

 like a part of it, or see a familiar pattern, can I empathize with the person making it, or was this all cooked up by a small number of keystrokes.

-There's nothing wrong with this.
-I will go outside more and sit in the park.
-The AI can't draw chalk drawings on the sidewalk just yet.
+There's nothing really wrong with this.
+I know it is still humans making stuff.
+These are new and different tools.
+I use them too, there are paths to empathy.
+Maybe I need to think about how it's connected to humans in a very different way.
+I can always go outside and interact with real people.

 I liked the very fine details of the internet.
 I liked to craft and I like to see the craft of others.
-Now the internet feels less human.
-Or at least I need to think about how it's connected to humans in a very different way.
+Now the internet feels less human, harder to take in directly.
 Maybe this is always the way it's been, but sometimes I'm sad about it.